Management IgnitionIgnite the potential in your team

 You're building this with us.

-These tools are live because real managers told us what they needed.
+These tools are live because real leaders told us what they needed.
 Your experience is shaping what gets built next.
-We have one ask — after you've used a tool, tell us what worked, what didn't, and what's missing.
+One ask: after you have used a tool, tell us what worked, what did not, and what is missing.

-Does the output feel useful in a real management situation — or does it feel like a template?
+Does the output feel useful in a real leadership situation, or does it feel like a template?

 Does the language sound human and specific, or generic?